 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This edition was published by Samhain Publishing on June 16, 2009 and has 272 pages.
+This amateur sleuth, erotica that was published by Samhain Publishing on June 16, 2009 and has 272 pages.

 First in the Holmes & Moriarity mystery series about two gay authors involved in crime.